How Long Does Melatonin Take to Work?

 How to Take Melatonin

-Sleep experts have not agreed upon a standard dosage of melatonin .
-The adult dosage of melatonin is usually between 1 to 5 milligrams.
+Melatonin is usually taken one to two hours before bedtime.
+Sleep experts have not agreed upon a standard dosage of melatonin , however the adult dosage of melatonin is usually between 1 to 5 milligrams.
 For children, experts recommend lower doses of melatonin than for adults.
-Parents and guardians should speak with their child’s doctor before giving melatonin to children, and should follow their doctor’s advice on the dosage.
+Parents and guardians should always speak with their child’s doctor before giving melatonin to children.

 Higher doses of melatonin do not appear to be more effective than lower doses, but may have higher risks of side effects.
 For that reason, people taking melatonin supplements should start at a lower dose.
 If they decide to try a higher dose, then they should increase the dose slowly until they find a dose that works for them.
-People should talk to their doctor if sleeping problems do not improve after taking melatonin.

 Are There Side Effects to Melatonin?